habedi/PracticalMachineLearning/README.md

 * [Representation Learning: A Review and New Perspectives](https://arxiv.org/abs/1206.5538): A good introduction to Representation Learning and its implications
 * [NLTK Book](https://www.nltk.org/book/): A great book if you want to process and analyse texts with NLTK
 * [An Introduction to Variable and Feature Selection](http://www.jmlr.org/papers/volume3/guyon03a/guyon03a.pdf)
+* [Machine Learning Workflow with Python](https://github.com/mjbahmani/Machine-Learning-Workflow-with-Python): A collection of usefull ML related stuff for people intrested to work with the data

 ## Dataset Repositories